 The math of folding

 If you would just do a simple fold over the middle, you will be doubling the number of layers.
-More often though, you will fold in a book fold (=no. of layers x 4) or a triple fold (bit like you would fold a letter for an envelope).
+More often though, you will fold in a book fold (=no. of layers x 4) or a triple fold (bit like you would fold a letter for an envelope, often called letter fold as well).
 If you would do three book folds you will end up with: 1 x 4 x 4 x 4 = 56 layers already!

 The importance of temperature

 In order to make all those layers it is very important that the fat in between the dough layers remains solid.
 Once the fat starts melting it will sit within the dough and your layered effect can disappear.
 Therefore, you will find that a lot of recipes call for cooling your dough in between.